 You can find maps like below all around the Island.

-From the lighthouse there is perfect photo opportunities with 360 degree views of the entire island and crystal sapphire Indian Ocean.
+From the lighthouse, there are perfect photo opportunities with 360-degree views of Rottnest Island and crystal sapphire Indian Ocean.
 You can walk or ride your bike to Wadjemup Lighthouse.

 Surfing on Rottnest Island

 Rottnest Island is a hot surf spot for locals with some of the best surfing conditions and most consistent breaks in Western Australia.
 The most popular surf spots include Strickland Bay, Salmon Bay and Stark Bay.
 In fact, Strickland Bay has been ranked in the top 50 breaks in the world.

 Hire a Stand Up Paddle Board on Rottnest Island

 You can hire SUP boards from the Just 4 fun water park near the Ferry.
 Hire is $20 for one hour.